27-Year-Old Defensive Back – Houston Texans

 Antonio Allen Contract Information:

-Signed by the Jets in December of 2012.
+Signed by the Texans in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Antonio Allen – simply subscribe now.